-Inventories have recently declined moderately, although they are still at a somewhat high level (Chart 19[1]).
-Recent movements show that inventories were almost flat as of the end of December last year compared with the end of September, after building up for two quarters in a row until the end of September, and they dropped slightly as of the end of January relative to the end of December.
-On a monthly basis, inventories fell for two months in a row in December and January.
-As for the shipment-inventory balance (year-on-year rate of change in shipments less that in inventories), growth in inventories has marginally outpaced that in shipments on the whole, partly in response to the increase in demand prior to the consumption tax hike in the previous year (Chart 20[2]).6 By goods, growth in inventories of durable consumer goods and construction goods has outpaced that in shipments, whereas growth in inventories of capital goods, nondurable consumer goods, and producer goods has been generally balanced with that in shipments.
+Inventories have recently trended moderately downward, although they are still at a somewhat high level (Chart 20[1]).
+Recent movements show that inventories were almost flat as of the end of December last year compared with the end of September, after building up for two quarters in a row until the end of September; they were also more or less flat as of the end of February relative to the end of December.
+On a monthly basis, inventories rose slightly in February, after falling for two months in a row in December and January. shipment-inventory balance (year-on-year rate of change in shipments less that in inventories), growth in inventories has marginally outpaced that in shipments on the whole, partly in response to the increase in demand prior to the consumption tax hike in the previous year (Chart 21[2]).4 By goods, growth in inventories of durable consumer goods and construction goods has outpaced that in shipments, whereas growth in inventories of capital goods, nondurable consumer goods, and producer goods has been generally balanced with that in shipments, with the fluctuations smoothed out.